pratikunterwegs/knot-patches/knots_texts/intro_essay/introductory_essay_2019.md

         or patch size; see @legendre1993] when agents are themselves evolving upon such landscapes.

-    2.  ***How does the number and phenotype of movement types change over evolutionary time?*** Agents’ consumption rates (set to be identical) could lead to different rates of landscape change in the scenario outlined above.
+    b.  ***How does the number and phenotype of movement types change over evolutionary time?*** Agents’ consumption rates (set to be identical) could lead to different rates of landscape change in the scenario outlined above.
 Foragers would then evolve to